This post may contain affiliate links. For more information, please read the full disclosure policy here.

 My former boss on the food truck invited me to a burlesque show.
-Her troupe,were performing the night before the Oscars, based on scenes from Oscar-winning movies.
+Her troupe, The Van Dolls, were performing the night before the Oscars, based on scenes from Oscar-winning movies.
 It was my first burlesque show, and it was actually a great night out.
-There was popcorn and drinks, comedic hosts, and movie trailers prior to each excellent performance.
+There were popcorn and drinks, comedic hosts, and movie trailers prior to each excellent performance.

 The next day I was able to cross one thing off my list of goals for the year.
 I bought my first DSLR camera: the Nikon D3200.
 When I purchased the camera I also got the opportunity to sign up for a free introduction course, which I am going to mid-April.
 I am truly excited to take my photography to the next level.
 Here is a sample photo from last weekend, when the sun came out of hiding.

 The following weekend we headed to our pub, Moose’s Down Under, to watch the first round of our favourite Australian sport, rugby league.
 The owner played both our teams’ games back-to-back, which was fantastic.
 We are thinking of trying to do it at least once a month as it was such a good night out.